-If the course may also be suitable for CSU GE-Breadth or IGETC, the course originator should consult with the Articulation Officer to initiate the request to the university systems before submitting the course in the CMS.
 It should be noted that CSU GE-Breadth and IGETC approvals are routinely delayed a year or more past the usual implementation date for a course, due to the universities' submission calendar.
 The Articulation Officer can provide more details about the timelines for these approvals, and may recommend that the originator postpone implementation of a new course for an additional year so that students may be assured of being able to apply the course in satisfaction of university GE requirements.
-As faculty are often not aware of the above considerations, technical reviewers should also take note of GE requests on new courses, and work with the originator to determine a suitable implementation date for CSU GE-Breadth or IGETC.
+As faculty are often not aware of the above considerations, technical reviewers should also take note of GE requests on new courses, and work with the originator to determine a suitable implementation date for the course if it is being proposed for CSU GE-Breadth or IGETC.